kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 Unfortunately, acting on this is tricky because setting an initial pace depends on my ultimate finishing time, and I've never run a marathon before.

-However, if my main goal is to break 4 hours, it translates into a simple strategy: **run the first half a bit 2 hours and then slow down as little as possible**
+However, if my main goal is to break 4 hours, it translates into a simple strategy: **run the first half a bit under 2 hours and then slow down as little as possible**

 To help me achieve that, 3 ideas come to mind.